 Filled with pink ivory issues

-In many of us, you’ll discover we are not breakable like glass
+With many of us, you’ll discover we do not break like glass

-Still we will walk with high heels strolling through pink valley skies.
+Still, we walk in high heels strolling through pink valley skies.

 With a charm called a Pink Ribbon; -I WORE-